SEKOIA-IO/sekoiaio-docker-concentrator/README.md

 The build is based on Ubuntu 22.04 and will install all the required components.

 ## Prerequisites
-To be able to run the container you need :
+To be able to run the container you need:

-* A x86-64 Linux host using one of these templates :
+* A x86-64 Linux host using one of these templates:
   | Number of assets |  vCPUs |  RAM (Go) | Disk size (Go) | Sekoia concentrator settings                |
   |------------------|:------:|:---------:|:--------------:|:-------------------------------------------:|
   | 1000             |    2   |   4       |      200       |  MEMORY_MESSAGES=2000000 / DISK_SPACE=180g  |